mattermost/mattermost-plugin-apps/README.md

 ## Getting Started

 Use the Apps Framework [development environment](dev) to get up and running quickly.
-This development environment is used to spin up several Docker containers, so that a Mattermost server can communicate with those containers.
-When you are making changes to Mattermost projects (e.g. server, webapp), you have to manually run the Mattermost server, which communicates to these Docker containers.

 Running the command `make dev_server` spins up a test Mattermost instance with all of the settings configured to develop Apps.

 Learn more about developing Apps by reading the [App developer documentation](https://developers.mattermost.com/integrate/apps/).